tammets/H5P.ColoringBook/README.md

   - **Undo/Redo**: Revert or reapply changes with a history stack
   - **Load Image**: Upload and color your own images
   - **Download Image**: Save your colored artwork as a PNG file
-  - **Fullscreen Mode**: Toggle fullscreen for an immersive coloring experience
+  - **Fullscreen Mode**: Toggle fullscreen for a better coloring experience
 - **Responsive Design**: Works on both desktop and mobile devices

 ## Installation